-- Use the VLAN Status screen (Section 52.3 on page 341) to view and search all static VLAN groups. - Use the VLAN Status Details screen (Section 52.3.1 on page 342) to view detailed port settings and status of the static VLAN group. - Use the Static VLAN Setup screen (Section 52.4 on page 343) to configure a static VLAN for the Switch. - Use the VLAN Port Setup screen (Section 52.5 on page 345) to configure the static VLAN (IEEE 802.1Q) settings on a port. - Use the GVRP screen (Section 52.6 on page 346) to enable/disable GVRP on each port. - Use the Subnet Based VLAN Setup screen (Section 52.8 on page 348) to set up VLANs that allow you to group traffic into logical VLANs based on the source IP subnet you specify. - Use the Protocol Based VLAN Setup screen (Section 52.9 on page 350) to set up VLANs that allow you to group traffic into logical VLANs based on the protocol you specify. - Use the Voice VLAN Setup screen (Section 52.11 on page 353) to set up VLANs that allow you to group voice traffic with defined priority and enable the Switch port to carry the voice traffic separately from data traffic to ensure the sound quality does NOT deteriorate. - Use the MAC Based VLAN Setup screen (Section 52.12 on page 355) to set up VLANs that allow you to group untagged packets into logical VLANs based on the source MAC address of the packet.
-This eliminates the need to reconfigure the Switch when you change ports.
-The Switch will forward the packets based on the source MAC address you set up previously. - Use the Vendor ID Based VLAN Setup screen (Section 52.13 on page 356) to set up VLANs that allow you to group untagged packets into logical VLANs based on the source MAC address of the packet.
-You can specify a mask for the MAC address to create a MAC address filter and enter a weight to set the VLAN rule's priority. - Use the Port-Based VLAN Setup screen (Section 52.14 on page 358) to set up VLANs where the packet forwarding decision is based on the destination MAC address and its associated port.
+- Use the VLAN Status screen (Section 49.3 on page 283) to view and search all static VLAN groups. - Use the VLAN Status Details screen (Section 49.3.1 on page 284) to view detailed port settings and status of the static VLAN group. - Use the Static VLAN Setup screen (Section 49.4 on page 284) to configure a static VLAN for the Switch. - Use the VLAN Port Setup screen (Section 49.5 on page 287) to configure the static VLAN (IEEE 802.1Q) settings on a port. - Use the GVRP screen (Section 49.6 on page 288) to enable/disable GVRP on each port. - Use the Voice VLAN Setup screen (Section 49.7 on page 289) to set up VLANs that allow you to group voice traffic with defined priority and enable the Switch port to carry the voice traffic separately from data traffic to ensure the sound quality does NOT deteriorate. - Use the Vendor ID Based VLAN Setup screen (Section 49.8 on page 291) to set up VLANs that allow you to group untagged packets into logical VLANs based on the source MAC address of the packet.
+You can specify a mask for the MAC address to create a MAC address filter and enter a weight to set the VLAN rule's priority. - Use the Port-Based VLAN Setup screen (Section 49.9 on page 293) to set up VLANs where the packet forwarding decision is based on the destination MAC address and its associated port.